initmahesh/IntelVisionIoTSample/IntelEdgeSolution/ReadMe.md

     Sign in to your Azure Container Registry by entering the following command in the Visual Studio Code integrated terminal (replace <REGISTRY_USER_NAME>, <REGISTRY_PASSWORD>, and <REGISTRY_NAME> to your container registry values set in the .env file). docker login -u <REGISTRY_USER_NAME> -p <REGISTRY_PASSWORD> <REGISTRY_NAME>.azurecr.io

-On Edge Device :
+###On Edge Device :

-  Please use this device as it comes with docker,Intel open Vinoand IotEdge installed...
+  Please use this device as it comes with docker,Intel open Vino and IotEdge installed...

   https://up-shop.org/home/285-up-squared-ai-vision-x-developer-kit.html#/116-up_squared_ai_vision_x_developer_kit-version_b_w_myriad_x

-  On device
+  ####On edge device

   1. “sudo gedit ~/.profile”  command to add “xhost +” command to “.profile” file, so now we don’t need to execute “xhost +” every time after restarting machine.This required to allow display to be used form docker .